-Program Actions Objectives Responsible Agencies Time Frame Potential Funding Policy 1.4: Work with UC Davis to ensure the developn nent of maximum student hous ing on campus.
+Program Actions Objectives Responsible Agencies Time Frame Potential Funding Policy 1.4: Work with UC Davis to ensure the develop nent of maximum student housir ng on campus includi ng affordable housing.
 1.4.1.
 Continue to work with UC Davis to provide housing for students.
-Support the provisions in the Memorandum of Understanding entered into by and between the City of Davis and UC Davis in 2018, including but not limited to the University's commitment to provide on-campus housing for 100% of the actual student population in excess of the baseline enrollment number of 33,825 students, as defined in the 2018 Long Range Development Plan EIR. a.
+Support the provisions in the Memorandum of Understanding entered into by and between the City of Davis and UC Davis in 2018, including but not limited to the University's commitment to provide on-campus housing for 100% of the actual student population in excess of the baseline enrollment number of 33,825 students, as defined in the 2018 Long Range Development Plan EIR.
+Encourage UC Davis to seek state funding that is available to provide affordable student housing.
+Encourage UC Davis to maximize on campus housing by producing more high density housing.
+Encourage UC Davis to provide on campus housing to more than 50% of the student population. a.
 Meet regularly with UC Davis staff to discuss key issues and monitor compliance with the MOU b.
 Ensure that UC Davis provides on-campus housing for 100% of student population in excess of baseline enrollment of 33,825 a, b.
 City Manager's Office and City Council a, b.
 Ongoing a, b.
 Already budgeted staff time Policy 1.5: Facilitate and monitor the production of Ac cessory Dwelling Units (ADUs) 1.5.1.
 Continue to facilitate ADUs by expediting processing of second unit applications, providing education on developing second units, encouraging ADUs in new subdivisions, and updating the City's ADU ordinance as needed in accordance with State law, thereby supporting the creation of low- and moderate-income housing in areas of opportunity throughout Davis. c.
-Permit 168 ADUs, including at least 54 that are affordable to lower- income households and 99 that are affordable to moderate-income households. a.
+Permit 168 ADUs, including at least 54 that are affordable to lower-income households and 99 that are affordable to moderate-income households. a.
 Community Development Department Ongoing Already budgeted staff time 1.5.2.
-Promote ADUs by assembling a set of pre- approved, pre-plan-checked ADU plans for use by interested parties. a.
-Provide information on the City's website b.
+Promote ADUs by 'assembling a set of preapproved, pre-plan-checked ADU plans for use by interested parties. a.
+Provide information on the 'City's website b.
 Create approved ADU plans c.
-Permit 168 ADUs, including at least 54 that are affordable to lower- income households and 99 that are affordable to moderate-income households. a, b.
+Permit 168 ADUs, including at least 54 that are affordable to lower-income households and 99 that are affordable to moderate-income households.
+A, b.
 Community Development Department c.
 Community Development Department a, b.
 2021, 2022 c.
 2029 a.
 Already budgeted staff time b.
 SB 2 grant c.
 Already budgeted staff time